Andrew McCutchen Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Padres pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres have a 3.80 team ERA that ranks fifth across all league pitching staffs.
+- The Padres have a 3.84 team ERA that ranks seventh across all MLB pitching staffs.

-- His most recent appearance was on Wednesday against the Toronto Blue Jays, when the righty tossed six scoreless innings while allowing four hits.
+- The left-hander's last time out was on Thursday against the Toronto Blue Jays, when he threw five innings, surrendering one earned run while giving up five hits.

-- In 17 games this season, the 36-year-old has put up an ERA of 4.36, with 9.7 strikeouts per nine innings.
-Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.